 Food Safety incidents can have the following negative impact on the employee:

 - Employees can find themselves without a job when a business closes their doors due to a major Food Safety incident.

 - This does not only affect the employee but also their families, who rely on the income.

 A Food Safety incident can damage a company’s reputation, be very costly and leave people without jobs.
 It can even have a negative impact on a country’s economy.

-The benefits of an effective Food Safety system outweigh the cost implications of a Food Safety incident by far.
+An effective Food Safety system benefits outweigh the cost implications of a Food Safety incident by far.